Yawarmayu

 Yawarmayu (Quechua yawar blood, mayu river, "blood river", hispanicized spelling Yahuarmayo) is a river in Peru located in the Puno Region, Carabaya Province, Ayapata District.
 It originates near the border of the districts Ayapata and Coasa.
-Its direction is mainly to the northwest where it meets Inambari River as a right affluent.
+The Yawarmayu's direction is mainly to the northwest where it meets Inambari River as a right affluent.
 The confluence is north of the village Yawarmayu (Yahuarmayo).